 Html

-Using a <li> or <dt> item tag outside of a <ul>, <ol> or <dl>
+<li> and <dt> item tags should be in <ul>, <ol> or <dl> container tags

 If a `<td> cell has a headers attribute, it should reference only IDs of headers in the same column and row.